 Take Care of Your Neighbors’ Pets

-If you’re not traveling for the holidays, first of all, congrats on avoiding the traffic and the crush at the airport.
-Also, congrats on being available to watch over all the cute pets in your neighborhood who can’t join their humans on vacation.
-If you’ve exhausted your neighbor list — or don’t talk to them in the first place — try Rover.
-You can sign up to provide services including dog hosting in your own home, dog sitting in the owner’s home, dog walking in the area or doggy day care.
+If you’re not traveling for the holidays, congrats on being available to watch over all the cute pets in your neighborhood who can’t join their humans on vacation.
+On Rover, you can sign up to provide services including dog hosting in your own home, dog sitting in the owner’s home, dog walking in the area or doggy day care.
 You’ll set your own rates anywhere from $10 to $150 per day or per walk, and take home 80% of your earnings.
 Rover also provides boarding, house-sitting, and drop-in services for cats, as well.

-If dogs aren’t your thing, there’s PetSitter, where you’ll get connected with pet owners in need of help caring for their fish, reptiles, horses, farm animals and beyond.
+If dogs and cats aren’t your thing, there’s PetSitter, where you’ll get connected with pet owners in need of help caring for their fish, reptiles, horses, farm animals and beyond.

 Rent Out Your Room

-If you’re hitting the road or just have an empty room to spare, consider renting it out to travelers.
-Renting on Airbnb is one of the most lucrative side hustles, according to a recent report from Earnest.
-Hosts earn an average monthly income of $924.
-Even a fraction of that cash from a few days or weekends could be worth the effort of setting up a listing and putting fresh sheets on your guest bed.
+Whether you have an empty room or your whole place to spare, consider renting it out to travelers.
+Renting on Airbnb is one of the most lucrative side hustles, according to a recent report, with hosts earning an average monthly income of $924.
+Even a fraction of that cash from a few days or weekends could be worth the effort of creating a listing and putting fresh sheets on your guest bed.

 Offer Up Your Parking Spot

-Maybe you’re not open to having strangers in the house, but what about renting out your parking spot?
 Services like ParqEx, Spot and ParkingSpotter can help you rent out your empty parking spot while you're away.
 With Spot, for example, you’ll pin your parking space on the site’s map, upload a photo of the space and list its availability and rate by the hour, day, week or month (most sites will suggest a range to work with).
 You can be paid by direct deposit, PayPal or Venmo, minus a 20% commission fee.

 Sell Stock Photos

-You can only Instagram so many dreamy photos before you start spamming your friends’ feeds, so why not sell some to earn cash?
+You don't have to be an Instagram influencer to make some extra money off your photos.
 Stock image sites like Shutterstock and iStock will pay contributors royalties — from a few cents per image to more than $100 each time your photo is downloaded.
 Members of Foap, another stock image service, can earn $5 every time an image sells, and its contests offer winnings of $100 or more for everything from the best holiday baking photo to the most stylish fashion shoot.

 Take On A Micro-Job

 Not afraid to brave supermarket crowds?
 Can you design a holiday party invite in minutes?
 Or have a free hand to offer catering support?
 Post your skills on Fiverr or services on TaskRabbit.
-How much you rake in depends entirely on how much free time you have and the rates you set.
-And with all those errands that need running or new gadgets that need assembling, quick projects here and there can help keep your budget merry and bright through the New Year.
+How much you make depends entirely on how much free time you have and the rates you set.
+And with all those errands that need running or new gadgets that need assembling, a quick project here and there can help keep your budget merry and bright through the New Year.